sapegin/grunt-webfont/Readme.md

 # Ultimate SVG to webfont converter for Grunt [![Build Status](https://travis-ci.org/sapegin/grunt-webfont.png)](https://travis-ci.org/sapegin/grunt-webfont)

-Generate custom icon webfonts from SVG/EPS files via Grunt.
+Generate custom icon webfonts from SVG files via Grunt.
 Based on [Font Custom](http://endtwist.github.com/fontcustom/).

 This task will make all you need to use font-face icon on your website: font in all needed formats, CSS/SASS/LESS/Stylus and HTML demo page.